bornebyte/ppt-generator/README.md

 ### Using the Web Interface

 1. Open the application in your browser
+2. **(Optional) Enable Jain University mode** for academic presentations
+   - Toggle "Create for JAIN University"
+   - Enter presentation title
+   - Choose single student or group project
+   - Fill in student details (name, USN, course, semester)
+   - Enter professor name (submitted to)
+3. **Get JSON from AI** (if needed):
+   - Click "Copy Prompt" in the AI Helper section
+   - Paste into ChatGPT, Claude, or any AI assistant
+   - Replace "[YOUR TOPIC]" with your actual topic
+   - Copy the generated JSON
-2. Enter a filename for your presentation
+4. Enter a filename for your presentation
-3. Paste your JSON content (see format below)
+5. Paste your JSON content
-4. Click "Generate PPT"
+6. Click "Generate PPT"
-5. Download your generated PowerPoint file
+7. Download your generated PowerPoint file

 ### JSON Format